-With the chilly temperatures outside, now’s the time to warm up your insides with a hot beverage.
+Chilly temperatures have gripped New York City, making warm beverages even more enticing as you walk through the city streets.
 The drinks listed below don’t have alcohol, but each one offers an antidote to icy winds and chilly hands.
 In just a few sips, you’ll go from “brrrrrr” to “mmmmm.”
 By Jessica Allen.

 Come fall and winter, Friend of a Farmer keeps its fire going practically nonstop; it’s no wonder reservations that are required most nights for a chance to sit in the dining room and nosh on comforting favorites like chicken pot pie and roast turkey with all the trimmings.
 You’ll feel as if you’ve left New York City and landed in Vermont, especially if you order a mini-pot of hot mulled apple cider.
 Why go to New England when it can come to you for $4.50?

 For our money, 12 Corners, a coffee shop near where the Lower East Side meets Chinatown, makes the city’s best pumpkin pie latte.
 And, for our money, a pumpkin pie latte just might be the ideal hot drink for fall.
 It’s rich and thick.
 It smells of grandmas and warmth and maybe a touch of cinnamon.
 Grab a slice of chocolate chip banana bread or another baked good, then cross the street to Seward Park, where you can sit and sip and watch the leaves change.